howonlee/trashcan-gourmand/readme.md

 Depending on your crontab implementation, usually missed dates in cronjobs on a laptop will miss the cron runs in your laptop.
 Use an always-on box or spin up a cloud instance or something if you need it to always run.

+## It doesn't email at all.

+Check if you got the email app password and that you have all the email configuration settings right.
+Your normal email password will have the 2FA or whatever on.

+## The security (or lack thereof) terrifies me.

+Reasonable.
+This is not really a serious project.
+Maybe don't use it for the ultra secret things?

 # Contributing

 I will respond to issues and emails if I feel like it, otherwise not.
 I have a job and stuff, full-time support isn't happening.